Version 3.0, 31st October 2019

 If we think there is a risk of fraud, we may stop activity on the accounts or refuse access to them.
-We might also check and share your information with fraud prevention agencies.
-If fraud is identified or suspected, these agencies may keep a record of that information and we may refuse to provide any services.
+We might also check and share your information with fraud and money laundering prevention agencies, other financial institutions and other screening, fraud and money laundering prevention providers.
+If fraud is identified or suspected, these third-party entities may keep a record of that information and we may refuse to provide any services.
 Law enforcement agencies may access and use this information.

 If you’re still not happy, you can contact the Information Commissioner’s Office

 It’s sad, but the expression of some of your rights such as erasure, restricting and objection may lead to a need for you to close your account with us.

 If you want to close your account for any reason, just write to us and we will get this processed for you.
 We’ll settle up any balance first.
 Once your account is closed, you will lose access to your account and your card will be deactivated.
 We’ll talk you through how to export your records before closing your account.

 This policy may change from time to time and is effective from date of posting to our website and app.
 For significant changes we will also let you know by email or through the Coconut app.